 “American Cookery 1796 Cookies” as Described by Simmons

 In American Cookery, cookies weren’t called by the name we use today.
-Instead, they were often referred to as “small cakes.”
-This term reflected their resemblance to cakes in both texture and preparation.
-Simmons provided recipes that included familiar ingredients like flour, butter, eggs, and sugar, but the methods were simpler than what we see today.
+They were commonly called “small cakes,” a name that highlighted their cake-like texture and method of preparation.
+Simmons offered recipes using staple ingredients such as flour, butter, eggs, and sugar, though the preparation techniques were more straightforward compared to modern methods.

 How Recipes Differ from Modern Versions